Cenk Uygur: Comments about women

 In the early 2000s, Uygur posted a series of blog posts that were described as sexist.
 One post said, "I had one of the best nights of my life at Mardi Gras.
 I kissed over 23 different women, saw and felt countless breasts, and was in a wonderful drunken stupor thanks to my friend John Daniels."
 Another post said, "It seems like there is a sea of tits here, and I am drinking in tiny droplets.
 I want to dive into the whole god damn ocean."
 Uygur would delete and later apologize for his comments.

 In a 2011 episode of The Young Turks, Uygur and his cohost Ana Kasparian dismissed actress Olivia Munn's sexual harassment allegations against director Brett Ratner, and Uygur defended Ratner bragging about having sex with Munn, saying that she likely "drove him crazy".
 Uygur would later apologize for his comments.
-In one episode in 2013, Uygur ranked women on a scale of 1-to-10 on how likely men would be to let them perform oral sex on them.
-That same year, Uygur said a model looked "like she'd just come out of a [concentration] camp."

-In 2013, Uygur made lewd remarks about women's physical appearances in Miami, saying "the women on this island are outrageously, almost unacceptably, hot".
-In 2017, an unnamed TYT employee told TheWrap that Uygur spoke inappropriately about women.

 In 2016, Uygur defended the Harvard University men's soccer team for ranking the sexual appeal of female students on a scale of 1-to-10 on a widely shared "scouting report", including explicit descriptions of potential sex acts with the women.
 Uygur defended his comments, telling The Los Angeles Times that he should not be criticized for having "frank conversations about sex".